hannahdesmond/mastery-curriculum/chapter4/README.md

 end
 ```

-In the last example you drew out above, you saw that these 'conditional procedures' could be statements, too:
+In the last example you drew out above, you saw that these 'conditional procedures' could be statements too:

 ```ruby
 if false